Pin care

 • A fever.

-• Your child has tingling, weakness, or numbness around the pin area.
+• You have tingling, weakness, or numbness around the pin area.

-• Your child's splint, if they have one, feels too tight.
+• Your splint, if you have one, feels too tight.

-• Your child has signs of a blood clot in the leg (called a deep vein thrombosis), such as:
+• You have signs of a blood clot in the leg (called a deep vein thrombosis), such as:

 • Swelling in the leg or groin.